th507/EventList/README.md

 	foo[eventType].listen(delegates)

-All delegates for a specific eventType are wrapped as an instance of [`delegateList`](#delegateList).
+All delegates for a specific eventType are wrapped as an instance of `DelegateList`.
 All delegates of that eventType can be accessed at

 	foo[eventType].delegates